By Susan P. Joyce

 Who has the job opportunity you want?
 An employer.
 All you have to do (all!) is find that employer.

-So, visit the websites of your target employers.
-Often, job openings are listed on the employer Website, and they may NOT be posted anywhere else.
+Visit the websites of your target employers.
+Often, job openings are listed on the employer website, and they may NOT be posted anywhere else.

 Not every employer or Web team “gets it” about using the Website for recruiting.
 But, every day, more catch on.
 We’ve noticed that hospitals, medical centers, and 99% of the Fortune 500 post jobs on their Websites and 95% of the Fortune 500 offer obvious links to their job opportunities on their home pages.